Sleep Efficiency Calculator

 Why Is Sleep Efficiency Important?

 More efficient sleep usually leads to deeper, more restorative sleep with fewer and briefer interruptions (Buysse et al., 2008).
 Research indicates that individuals with chronic sleep difficulties often overestimate the time it takes to fall asleep and the duration of awakenings during the night.
 They may also underestimate their total amount of sleep (Harvey & Tang, 2012).
-This overestimation is a common reason why some people with insomnia report poor sleep even when they have had sufficient opportunities to rest.
+This overestimation is a common reason why some people with insomnia report poor sleep even when they have had sufficient opportunity to rest.

 How Can You Improve Sleep Efficiency?